 Individuals Seeking Grants

 Colorado Grants does NOT provide any services to individuals seeking funding.
 We only write grant proposals to help nonprofit organizations, like homeless shelters, afterschool programs, schools, food banks, and similar projects.
-This page, however, does include a list of resources to help you find funding if you are an individual with a disability or have a family member with a disability.
-Other individuals are very unlikely to find any grants, but may be able to access federal and state programs that promote homeownership and provide access to loans.
+This page, however, does include a list of resources that can help you address your needs.
+Many nonprofit organizations have programs to help help with rent, mortgage, utilities, home repair, transportation, or other similar costs.
+There may be other help available if you are an individual with a disability or have a family member with a disability.
+You may also be able to access federal and state programs that promote homeownership and provide access to loans.

 While there are no grants for individuals seeking to pay off bills, the website, Need Help Paying Bills, has many excellent ideas for connecting to resources that might help you pay your bills, or strategies that empower you to reduce those bills.